cfisch3r/cfisch3r.github.io/_posts/2023-03-06-how-to-write-a-good-adr.md

 <!--more-->

-Basically, it is a 5-step process.
+Basically, it is a process with six steps.

 ![ADR Process](/images/postinline/posts/adr-process.png)